Community Action’s Response to COVID-19

 CAFCA recommends calling your local Community Action Agency to discuss your needs.
 Find your local CAA here.

-Additionally, on March 13th, Connecticut Attorney General William Tong and the Connecticut Public Utilities Regulatory Authority (PURA) issued an emergency moratorium that prevents electric, natural gas, and water shut offs throughout the duration of the Public Health and Civil Preparedness Emergency.
+On March 13th, Connecticut Attorney General William Tong and the Connecticut Public Utilities Regulatory Authority (PURA) issued an emergency moratorium that prevents electric, natural gas, and water shut offs throughout the duration of the Public Health and Civil Preparedness Emergency.
 This allows all residents to remain home safely during this pandemic.

 Connecticut has been approved for Pandemic EBT, a federal program that will provide about 270,000 children across the state with extra SNAP benefits of approximately $267.
 Families do not need to apply for these benefits.
 DSS will automatically add the funds to EBT cards for families of children on free and reduced lunch.
 Families can expect to receive these funds around mid-May.
 If a child is on free/reduced lunch but does not receive SNAP, DSS will mail that family an EBT card.
+You can learn more about Pandemic EBT here.

 Economic Impact (stimulus) Payments